-Each Acequia parciante shall ensure that it is possible to freely and safely use the Acequia easement within his or her property.
-For instance, if a fence or other barrier crosses the ditch or the easement, the barrier shall provide an accessible gate or crossover.
+Each Acequia parciante shall ensure that it is possible for Acequia officers and others conducting Acequia business to freely and safely use the Acequia easement within his or her property.
+For instance, if a fence or other barrier crosses the ditch or the easement, the barrier shall provide an unlocked accessible gate or crossover.